xM4ddy/homofetch/README.md

 # homofetch

-Like Neofetch But For LGBTQ+ Stuff
+Like Neofetch But For LGBTQ+ Stuff!